 The Dutch Government has set various policy objectives for sustainable development in the Netherlands.
 For example, the Netherlands is committed to achieving the United Nations Sustainable Development Goals (SDGs) by 2030.
 To achieve these goals, government policy has been formulated to realise several transitions within the physical environment, such as the energy transition, the transition towards a circular economy, and improving the sustainable character of our systems of food and accessibility.
 Various digital applications have already been implemented to achieve this, such as digital smart grids to enable the increasingly complex task of attuning the demand and supply of electricity, and databases of material passports to facilitate the reuse of products.

 Despite this focus on digital applications, there is insufficient systematic consideration in government policy about how the digital transformation will fundamentally change the economy and society, what that would mean for the sustainability of our economy, and about the interrelationship between digitisation and sustainability transitions.
 Barely included in the debate is the question of whether and, if so, how digitisation should be applied to facilitate the transition towards a sustainable society.

-The Council for the Environment and Infrastructure poses the following questions: What is the relationship between digitisation and sustainability transitions, and what role of government is possible, necessary and effective to ensure digitisation will contribute to the required transition towards a sustainable society?
+The Council for the Environment and Infrastructure poses the following questions: What is the relationship between digitalisation and sustainability transitions, and what role of government is possible, necessary and effective to ensure digitalisation will contribute to the required transition towards a sustainable society?

 Demarcation of the advisory process